 Lunch with Sea Fish Curry

 And afternoon went to visit Asia’s famous Radhanagar Beach (Beach no. 7).
 Radhanagar beach is the main attraction among tourists in Havelock Island and became popular worldwide in 2004.
-It listed as the Asia’s Best Beach by the Time magazine.
+It listed as Asia’s Best Beach by the Time magazine.

 Now Radhanagar Beach holds the 64 number among the Top 100 beaches in the world by CNN.
 This beach is just 10 km from Ocean Blue resort.
 The sandy beach, blue water, and the sunset moments can be your lifetime experience.
-Here outside the beach, you’ll get many local shops selling local fresh fruits and coconut water but all are pricey comparatively other beaches in Havelock Island.
+Here outside the beach, you’ll get many local shops selling local fresh fruits and coconut water but all are pricey comparatively other beaches on Havelock Island.

-SECOND DAY you can visit Radhanagar Beach, Vijaynagar beach, and Govindnagar beach (Beach no. 3) also if it is near to your resort.
+The second day you can visit Radhanagar Beach, Vijaynagar beach, and Govindnagar beach (Beach no. 3) also if it is near to your resort.
 And must try Sea Food at Red Snappers, best in Havelock Island.

 Havelock Island, Vijaynagar Beach, Scuba Dive, Kalapathar Beach, Nadav’s Place

 I started my second day with a long walk at the Vijaynagar Beach in Havelock Island.
-The sky was unclear, I wanted to see the sunrise but couldn’t rather enjoyed the calmness and serenity of this beach.
+The sky was unclear, I wanted to see the sunrise but couldn’t rather enjoy the calmness and serenity of this beach.
 I photographed a lot here.
 I met one Telegu family here who stayed in the same resort and found many came for a morning walk.
 Just opposite of this beach is the Dolphin Resort and so this beach seems like a private beach.

 Then I decided to go for Scuba Diving at Nemo Reef nearby the Beach no. 2 from Blue Corals Dive.
-I never thought I can be able to do it but I was super excited and too much happy by the beauty of the underwater world.
+I never thought I can be able to do it but I was super excited and too much happy with the beauty of the underwater world.
 It was 9.9 meters deep dive for 30 minutes.
 It costs me 2500 Rs. with photos and videos.
 How fascinating it was to see many coral reefs, colorful fishes, especially Nemo fish and many unknown sea fishes!

 At Nemo Reef To Scuba Dive